-Brighter Beginnings Newsletter
+Brighter Beginnings Newsletter June 2019 O

-June 2018

-Where has the time gone?
-Seems like just yesterday we were welcoming your children into our class.
+Where did the year go?
+Seems like just yesterday we were welcoming your children to our class.
 It has been a wonderful year!

-We have had a lot of fun learning about animals and only have a few weeks left to talk about Summertime Fun!
-Weather permitting, we hope to go outside to play in the playground a little more so please send your child to school in playground friendly shoes (no flip flops please).
+We have had a lot of fun learning about spring and only have a few weeks left to talk about Summertime Fun!
+We will be taking more time to go outside to play so please send your child to school in playground friendly shoes (no flip flops please).
+Sunscreen and hats are also recommended.